walnut07/Globally/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Globally quickly creates text so you can propose a meeting date even the attendees are in a different time zone.
+Globally quickly creates an email template so you can propose a meeting date even the attendees are in a different time zone.

 ### Persona & User story